ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/fragments/Tutorial.md

 After the Tutorial, these are excellent next steps:

+* Further explore Application Integration - to see how to _consume_ Kafaka messages, [open the Sample Integration tutorial](integration/Sample-Integration.md)
+    * You've already created most of it, so...
+        * Scan the intro
+        * See _Show me how -- apply customizations, start Kafka_
+        * And _Consuming Messages_
 * Try other databases - here are [some installed samples](https://valhuber.github.io/ApiLogicServer/Data-Model-Examples/), and try your own
 * Explore the [Logic Tutorial](https://valhuber.github.io/ApiLogicServer/Logic-Tutorial/).

+The standard readme now follows.